-Appeals against a decision for a transfer of school place, outside the normal admission round, can be submitted any time during the academic year.
-Appeals will be heard within 30 school days of the appeal request being received (where the in-year application has been processed and the right of appeal has been issued).
+Appeals against a decision for an in-year application can be submitted any time during the academic year.
+Appeals will be heard within 30 school days of the appeal request being received (where the application for a place has been refused and the right of appeal has been issued).